x42/fat1.lv2/README.md

 fat1.lv2 - AutoTuner-1
 ======================

-fat1.lv2 is an auto-tuner based on Fons' zita-at1.
+fat1.lv2 is an auto-tuner based on Fons Adriaensen's zita-at1.

+See [zita-at1's quickguide](http://kokkinizita.linuxaudio.org/linuxaudio/zita-at1-doc/quickguide.html) for an introduction.

+The only differences to zita-at1 is that the plugin reports its latency to the host, saves the state with the session and the MIDI input has sidechain semantics.

 Install
 -------

-Compiling fat1.lv2 requires the LV2 SDK, gnu-make, and a c-compiler.
+Compiling fat1.lv2 requires the LV2 SDK, fftw, gnu-make, and a c-compiler.

 ```bash
   git clone git://github.com/x42/fat1.lv2.git